ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 <!-- todo -->

-* **Persistent Homology:** is a tool to find global structures that are invariant, i.e., they remain stable under continuous deformations. *Deformations* in the data space
+* **Persistent Homology** is a tool to find global structures that are invariant, i.e., they remain stable under continuous deformations. *Deformations* in the data space

 * **Mapper Algorithm:**